 After Form A has been received, the Director of Graduate Studies and the Associate Director, PhD will determine the composition of the supervisory committee (the supervisor plus two additional members), a process that may (if necessary) involve consultation with the student.
-During the next two months (normally June and July), the candidate should meet with the supervisory committee as a group to discuss the proposal and the Special Fields Reading List in order to decide on an initial 40-50 texts for that list and to plan a schedule of work.
+During the next two months (normally June and July), the candidate should meet with the supervisory committee as a group to discuss the proposal and the Special Fields Reading List, to decide on an initial 40-50 texts for that list, and to plan a schedule of work.
 The student spends the rest of the summer reading those initial texts and developing their ideas about the remaining 40-50 titles on the list.
-Working closely with the thesis committee, the student then completes Form B: Supervisory Committee and Special Fields Reading List (also available in Word doc format) and submits it to the Department by October 1 of Year 2 (Year 3 for PhD U).
+Working closely with the thesis committee, the student then completes Form B, the Special Fields Reading List, and submits it to the Department on October 1 of Year 2 (Year 3 for Direct Entry).